 The two most work-intensive steps in selling any Amazon business are:

-- preparing the Marketing Package (details to present to potential buyers)
+- Preparing the Marketing Package (details to present to potential buyers)

-- successfully managing the due diligence process.
+- Successfully managing the due diligence process.

-A Marketing Package is what your broker puts together to present to potential buyers.
+A Marketing Package is what your Advisor puts together to present to potential buyers.
 It should be an in-depth overview of your Amazon Business.
-When and how it started, how it operates, what the workload entails and what the growth opportunities are.
+When and how it started, how it operates, what the workload entails, and what the growth opportunities are.
 No buyer sees the in-depth details of a Marketing Package without first signing a Non-Disclosure Agreement (NDA).

 The Client Interview